sansinghsanjay/udacity_self_driving_car_lane_detection/README.md

 In this project, some hard Computer Vision issues are not considered.
 These issues are considered and an attempt is made to solve them in another project: <a href="https://github.com/sansinghsanjay/udacity_self_driving_car_advanced_lane_detection">Udacity Self Driving Car Nanodegree: Advanced Lane Detection</a>

-Above GIF images are showing sample input (at left side) and sample output (at right side) obtained by using Python and OpenCV (Open Computer Vision).
+Above GIF images are showing sample input (at left side) and sample output (at right side) of this project, obtained by using Python and OpenCV (Open Computer Vision).

 ## Introduction